MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/method_update.md

 ```

 #### One-time URIs
 We can also use _one-time URIs_ to implement conditional `POST` requests.
 These are URIs tailored for a specific operation and for a given resource version.
 Let's suppose we have a `comment` resource which includes a link to remove it.
-This link would be conditional, i.e. it works as long as the given resource has not been modifie).
+This link would be conditional, i.e. it works as long as the given resource has not been modified).
 To go about this, we generate a one-time URI: this is, a URI which somehow identifies current request, as in:

 ```
 Link: <http://www.example.com/comments/gtlrx8et2l>;rel="remove"